frederic-perez/AmE-dictionary/data/idioms.md

 __be in a pickle__ _slang_ To be in a troublesome situation.
 __be in a spin__
 __be in bad with (someone)__ To be disliked or out of favor with someone; to be in trouble with someone. _After pointing out her mistake on the first day of class, I was in bad with my teacher for the rest of the semester._
-__be in for a surprise__ To be guaranteed to receive or experience an unexpected outcome, especially a negative one.
+__be in for a surprise__ :two: To be guaranteed to receive or experience an unexpected outcome, especially a negative one. _If you think being a parent is easy, then you’re in for a surprise!_
 __be in for a treat__ To be guaranteed to receive or experience something unexpectedly pleasant or beneficial. _Is this your first time seeing this movie?
 Gosh, you.re in for a treat!_
 __be in line__
 __be in over (one’s) head__ To be too deeply involved in or with a difficult situation, beyond the point of being able to control or cope any longer. _I think I’m in over my head with Amy.
 She wants marriage, kids, and a house, and I’m just not ready for any of that._